rus8/sofar-obj-det/data-eval/README.md

 Total number of pedestrians:  4487
 Total number of pictures with pedestrians:  1779
 Total number of pictures without pedestrians:  5702
-Average of pedestrians per picture with pedestrians:  2.5222
+Average of pedestrians per picture with pedestrians:  2.52
-Average of pedestrians per picture in general:  0.5997
+Average of pedestrians per picture in general:  0.59

 # Caltech Pedestrian Dataset

 Dataset was created for the problem of pedestrian detection.
-It contains objects of three classes "person" for single person, "people" for group of persons, and "person?" for ambiguous cases.
+It contains objects of three classes: "person" for single person, "people" for group of persons, and "person?" for ambiguous cases.

 Labeling is done in a very strange format usign MATLAB data structures and saved as ".vbb" files.
 Data is presented as video files of ".seq" format so it's necessary to cut this videos in separate images.